 She has experience in various research settings, including psychosocial, physical activity and nutrition research.
 In particular, Emily has gained in-depth experience in conducting qualitative, as well as mixed methods research.
 Emily is the research lead in a diverse range of research and communications activities such as participant recruitment, process evaluation, interviewing, qualitative coding, statistical analysis, systematic literature review, manuscript writing and the translation of research into simple and practical key messages.

-Skye has 10-years’ experience in nutrition and dietetics research, has led large multidisciplinary teams to implement prospective funded clinical trials, and has supervised Masters students and PhD students through to completion.
+Skye has over 10-years’ experience in nutrition and dietetics research, has led large multidisciplinary teams to implement prospective funded clinical trials, and has supervised Masters students and PhD students through to completion.
 Skye also provides mentorship to multiple clinicians to support practice-based research.
 Skye’s research focuses on evidence-based practice in dietetics and health services; and is targeted to the specific fields of ageing nutrition, gastroenterology, oncology, and bariatrics.
-Skye’s specialist research skills include systematic reviews, diagnostic accuracy studies, and hospital-based original research.
-Skye’s approach to research is outcomes focused, ensuring all projects have measurable impact on health.
+Skye’s specialist research skills include systematic reviews, nutrition screening and assessment, and health service original research.

 In particular, he has almost three decades of experience working in the field of nutritional research, together with other areas of interest such as orthodontics, diabetes research and statistical pedagogy.
 He holds a doctorate in statistics from the University of New South Wales, as well as qualifications in mathematics, education and music.
 He is co-author on over 100 research articles in various aspects of nutritional research, utilising a whole range of statistical methods including basic descriptive and graphical approaches, linear and generalised linear modelling, and meta-analyses.
 He has been an elected member of the International Statistical Institute since 2004.